dart-lang/sdk/runtime/vm/service/service.md

-The order of the references is undefined (i.e., not related to allocation order) and unstable (i.e., multiple invocations of this method against the same object can give different answers even no Dart code has executed between the invocations).
+The order of the references is undefined (i.e., not related to allocation order) and unstable (i.e., multiple invocations of this method against the same object can give different answers even if no Dart code has executed between the invocations).

-The references may include multiple objectIds that designate the same object.
+The references may include multiple `objectId`s that designate the same object.

 The references may include objects that are unreachable but have not yet been garbage collected.